magento/pwa-studio/README.md

 Magento PWA Studio is a collection of tools that enables developers to build complex Progressive Web Applications for Magento 2 stores.

+Documentation for these tools exist in the PWA Studio [documentation site].

 This repository includes all Magento-authored tools necessary for PWA Studio, along with a reference/concept theme implementation.

 ## Packages